Frequently asked advising questions

 How can I fulfill my Computer Science requirement?

 This requirement is typically filled by courses offered in the computer science department.
 Some good options are CSCI 172, Introduction to Computer Modeling, or CSCI 250, Computer Modeling for Science Majors.
+GPHY 248 Intro to GIS and Cartography, or STAT 216 Introduction to Statistics, are also acceptable.
 Substitutions for this requirement must be approved in writing by a Department Advisor.

 What Upper Division Writing Course should I take?